MojosBeans100/MS4-spaceport/README.md

 - [Acknowledgements]

 # Project Overview
-- This website was developed for submission as the Milestone 4 project of the Code Institute Diploma in Software Developement.
+- This website was developed for submission as the Milestone 4 project of the Code Institute Diploma in Software Development.
 - The website is deployed using the Heroku pages at the following url: https://ms4spaceport.herokuapp.com/
 - The repository on Github that contains the website source code and assets is available at the following url: https://github.com/MojosBeans100/ms4-spaceport
 - The website was built with a responsive look and feel, designed to be enjoyable to use on all screen sizes.